Ralph Puckett: Retirement

-Colonel Puckett retired in 1971 after 22 years of active duty to become the national programs coordinator of Outward Bound, Inc. He subsequently established leadership and teamwork development program Discovery, Inc. After several years of successful leadership at Discovery, Inc. in Herndon, Virginia, Puckett moved to Atlanta and began the Discovery Program at The Westminster Schools.
-In 1984, he became the executive vice president of MicroBilt, Inc., a soft- and hardware computer company.
+Puckett retired in 1971 after 22 years of active duty to become the national programs coordinator of Outward Bound, Inc. He subsequently established leadership and teamwork development program Discovery, Inc. After several years of successful leadership at Discovery, Inc. in Herndon, Virginia, Puckett moved to Atlanta and began the Discovery Program at The Westminster Schools.
+In 1984, he became the executive vice-president of MicroBilt, Inc., a soft- and hardware computer company.
 Puckett was an inaugural inductee into the U.S. Army Ranger Hall of Fame in 1992.
 He served as the Honorary Colonel for the 75th Ranger Regiment from 1996 to 2006 for which he was awarded the Distinguished Civilian Service Award.
-He speaks often at graduations and other functions at Fort Benning and is an Honorary Instructor at The Infantry School.
-He was inducted into the Order of St. Maurice in 1998, and was the 1998 Ranger of the Year for the Ranger Infantry Companies of the Korean War.
+He often spoke at graduations and other functions at Fort Benning and was an Honorary Instructor at The Infantry School.
+He was inducted into the Order of St. Maurice in 1997, and was the 1998 Ranger of the Year for the Ranger Infantry Companies of the Korean War.
 He was inducted into the USAF Gathering of Eagles in 1999.
 He was added to the Tifton, Georgia, Wall of Fame in 2004.
 Other honors include appointment as an Ambassador of Goodwill by the Western Hemisphere Institute for Security Cooperation, selection as a Distinguished Graduate of the United States Military Academy in 2004, and selection as the Infantry's Doughboy Award recipient in 2007.
-He is the author of Words for Warriors: A Professional Soldier's Notebook and numerous media articles.
+He was the author of Words for Warriors: A Professional Soldier's Notebook and numerous media articles.

+Personal life and death

+Puckett and his wife had two daughters and a son, six grandchildren and four great-grandchildren.
+One of his daughters preceded him in death.

+Puckett died on April 8, 2024, at his home in Columbus, Georgia, at the age of 97.